awrichar/gradle-external-build/README.md

 * **QMake** - for invoking qmake projects
 * **OutputRedirectingExec** - a variant of Exec that redirects output to a file (the base class for all the above tasks; generally not intended for direct use)

+## Syntax

-To trigger an external build, define a component using one of the component types:
+Define a component using one of the provided component types:

     import com.cisco.gradle.externalbuild.ExternalNativeLibrarySpec